percona/psmysql-docs/docs/encrypting-doublewrite-buffers.md

 | Data type    | Boolean                         |
 | Default      | OFF                             |

-Percona Server for MySQL 8.0.23-14 has deprecated this variable and has no effect.
+Percona Server for MySQL 8.0.23-14 has deprecated this variable and the variable has no effect.

 This variable controls whether the parallel doublewrite buffer pages were encrypted or not.
 The encryption used the key of the tablespace to which the page belongs.